 - Do you have any tips, suggestions, or things that you wish you would have done differently?

 - I wish I had worked at a public school.
 You get earlier hours and more vacation time.
 However, I was really lucky with the schools I worked at.
-Teaching at a hagwon (private school) can be a bigger risk.
+Teaching at a hagwon (private school) can be a bigger risk but there are pros and cons to both.
+Working at a public school has more lesson prep.

 - I wish I would have budgeted more because I made a lot of money and I spent a lot of money.
-But I have no regrets and was able to do so much in those two years.
+But I have no regrets and was able to do so much in those two years and still save over $10,000 and pay off $10,000 in debt.

 - Is it lonely?